 A Possible Case of Displacement

 A young college student killed a cop.
-He was raised by a strict, disciplinarian father who served as a police officer in a neighboring city.
+A strict disciplinarian father who served as a police officer in a neighboring city raised this kid.
 The killer, after a stressful night that included a failed reconciliation with his former girlfriend, followed and killed a police officer who was conducting an unrelated car stop for a traffic violation.

-The killer’s suppressed aggression towards his father, and amplified emotions by a romantic rejection was discharged through displacement, focusing aggression on a completely uninvolved figure that represented authority.
+The killer discharged suppressed aggression towards his father, and amplified emotions by a romantic rejection through displacement, focusing his aggression on a completely uninvolved figure that represented authority.

 Is Displacement of Negative Energy Maladaptive or Adaptive?

 Obviously, in the example, the displacement of aggression did little to solve any long term problems.
 The loathing of his father, the lost lover, still remained, not to mention all the new sorrows arising from this tragedy.
 The displacement was maladaptive.

 Valliant suggests that “the defensive task of displacement, then, is to shift emotional attention from mountains to molehills” (1998, Kindle location: 1,839).
 Displacement becomes more adaptive when the shift assists in the betterment of our lives.
 Instead of retaliating against our boss in anger, we push some weights at the gym.

 Displacement separates emotion from its object and then discharges the energy at or through a different avenue.
 Valliant adds to this definition that “displacement allows the subject’s conflict-inducing idea and affect to remain linked but directed toward a less dangerous object” (location 2,448).